ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-28.md

 - Style it as an error (e.g., red/warning style via classes)
 - Do **not** call the model function in this case

+## 💡 Code Hints

+**Adding validation logic?** You'll need to check if input is empty and show error messages.
+Check out the [Conditional Logic section in SNIPPETS.md](./SNIPPETS.md#conditional-logic) for validation examples and the [Helper Functions section](./SNIPPETS.md#helper-functions) for styling functions.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Make sure the input field is empty